-I was born between Dunstable and Luton in England, a suitable location for someone who has ended up being an itinerant singer of early music; Dunstable is a famous C.15th English composer and Luton is infamous for its airport.
+Born 1959 between Dunstable and Luton in England, a suitable location for someone who has ended up being an itinerant singer of early music (Dunstable, famous for its composer: Luton, famous for its airport).

 After getting a First in English and Film Studies at the University of Kent at Canterbury followed by post-grad work in Film Theory and despite serious attempts to fly in the face of such an upbringing (taking in lecturing in Film Studies and Semiology, reviewing films, early acting promise squandered in walk-on roles), I ended up in the early music 'scene' in London.

-In the 80s I did somepart-time lecturing at Goldsmiths, University of Kent, and University of Reading in Film and Semiology.
-I have given lectures and workshops in musicology at Harvard, Notre Dame, Peabody Institute, Vanderbilt University and at two annual meetings of the American Musicological Society.
-Now I find myself studying for a PhD in music at University of Nottingham based around the soundtrack I designed for Voices Appeared.
+Teaching: In addition to part-time lecturing at Goldsmiths, University of Kent, University of Reading in Film and Semiology, I have given lectures and workshops in musicology at Harvard, Notre Dame, Peabody Institute, Vanderbilt University and at two annual meetings of the American Musicological Society.
+Having designed the soundtrack for La Passion de Jeanne d'Arc, Voices Appeared, I'm now studying for a PhD in music at the University of Nottingham.